WannesWD/PredeterminedProjectilePhysics/README.md

 }
 ```

-With these simple shapes i could setup the scene and start programming the physics simulation.
+With these simple shapes I could setup the scene and start programming the physics simulation.

 #### Simulation
 ##### V0
-First off i created a singleton class with the purpose to only calculate the physics, it started out by holding the calculated movement so it took a sphere with some angles and launch velocity.
+First off I created a singleton class with the purpose to only calculate the physics, it started out by holding the calculated movement so it took a sphere with some angles and launch velocity.
 With this information it calculated the spheres movement which it then traced by placing smaller spheres along its path.

 The simulation class uses a recursive function to calculate the projectiles movement path, it felt very natural to chose a recursive pattern since calculating the path to the first intersecting point generated all the information needed to call the function again with new information.